This guide was last updated in August 2018.

 A supplier can, however, issue non-binding RRPs for its products or impose maximum prices above which its retailers or distributors may not resell the products, provided that the RRP or the maximum price does not amount to a fixed or minimum resale price as a result of pressure or incentives.

-If both the supplier’s and the buyer’s market shares do not exceed 30%, these restrictions will be automatically exempted under the EU Vertical Agreements Block Exemption.
+If both the supplier’s and the buyer’s market shares do not exceed 30%, these restrictions will be automatically exempted under the EU Vertical Agreements Block Exemption (VABE).
 However, in each case, the RRPs or maximum retail prices must not be disguised minimum resale prices or fixed resale prices.
 In particular, retailers must be allowed to resell products at prices below the RRPs or maximum resale prices.

 Can suppliers discuss RRPs with their retailers?